nicoleburke/nicoleburke.github.io/_pages/aiprojects.md

   <div class="card-detail">
     <div class="detail-row">
       <span class="detail-label">The Question</span>
-      <span class="detail-value">Can AI generate a working prototype of a customized playlist for our choir, so members do not need to manually dowland and orgainze indvidual files each week?</span>
+      <span class="detail-value">Can AI generate a working prototype of a customized playlist for our choir, so members do not need to manually download and organize individual files each week?</span>
     </div>
     <div class="detail-row">
       <span class="detail-label">What I Did</span>
-      <span class="detail-value">Used Claude to generate a R Shiny App to make prototype for my choir director.
+      <span class="detail-value">Used Claude to generate an R Shiny App to make a prototype for my choir director.
 The entire project took ~30mins.
 The prototype allowed me to share a working model to receive feedback.</span>
     </div>
     <div class="detail-row">
       <span class="detail-label">Impact & Metrics</span>
       <span class="detail-value highlight-teal">The tool makes it easier for choir members to practice.
-We saw an increase in practice through self-reported measures, which we could validate by tracking the useage of the application.</span>
+We saw an increase in practice through self-reported measures, which we could validate by tracking the usage of the application.</span>
     </div>
   </div>
 </div>